 Winter Routines And Inner Activity

 Change is the natural order of all things.
 Relationships, jobs, habits and hobbies—we shift our interests and our focus many times throughout a lifetime.
 When the seasons warm or cool, daylight shortens or lengthens, our routines differ and change as well.
 During winter there are significant changes in the weather and precipitation, resulting in drastic differences in our sleeping patterns, the food we consume, and our physical habits.
 In Florida, where the Acupuncture by Andrea office is located, the weather can seem almost the same year-round, but a seasonal change and a shift in lifestyle does take place.
-In the cooler weather we desire more warming and heavier “comfort” foods.
+In the cooler weather, we desire more warming and heavier “comfort” foods.
 Sleep patterns change as we sleep in during darker morning hours, and we often find ourselves coming straight home after a day of work to stay in for the night.

 These changes are also noticeable in our bodies.
 Our skin becomes drier in the winter even when that winter is 40 degrees with no windchill.
 Many of us may put on weight in the colder months and we are less inclined to get up early or stay up late to exercise.
 Our activities take place more inside than outside, and they tend to be more intellectual than physical in nature.
 The cold is a time for slowing down, contemplating and creating.

-When you feel like making stew and putting on a pair of sweatpants come mid-January, by all means do so.
+When you feel like making stew and putting on a pair of sweatpants come mid-January, by all means, do so.
 If relaxation and recovery is what your body needs—particularly after the hectic holiday season—then take a day off your weekly exercise schedule and watch a movie instead.
 There is a time for action and a time for rest.
 Tuning in to the changes in your seasonal needs makes for a more enjoyable and productive winter.
 Allow yourself to cut back on your usual busy routine, but don’t quit your activities, just restructure them.

 Winter Eating